Which is better, buying a comprehensive or third-party car insurance?

 Policy exclusions

-Under this policy, damages caused under the influence of alcohol, negligent driving, driving without a license etc., will not be covered.
+The policy does not cover damages caused to your vehicle if an accident occurs under the influence of alcohol, negligent driving, or driving without a licence.

-Now that you have a clear idea about what comprehensive car insurance and third-party car insurance policies are, you can make an informed purchase decision based on your requirements.
+Now that you know about what comprehensive car insurance and third-party car insurance policies are, make an informed purchase decision based on your requirements.

 What should you choose: Comprehensive or third-party insurance?